Rafaelh1x1/Rafaelh1x1/README.md

-What's up everyone, hope you're having a good day.
-This is where I keep all my crazy projects regardless of how bad or good they are!
+This is where I keep all my projects.
+Yep that's it!

 Hit me up @ hungrafael37@gmail.com